craftslab/pyunzip/README.md

-*PyUnzip* is a streaming unzip utility written in Python.
+*pyunzip* is a streaming unzip utility written in Python.